#Iran, in, ou, we, 2022

 Video performance, Color, stereo sound, (0.06.06).
 Performance: Enora Keller, Reza Taha

 The video Get along withis a reflection on the taboos and weight of traditions and religions in society in terms of their impact in a relationship.
-The contrast between the movement of two bodies hidden under a white sheet and the rain of blood, as well as the opposition of two spaces, inside and outside, contribute to the staging of the violence of society regarding our intimacy.
+The contrast between the movement of two bodies hidden under a The video Get Along With is a reflection on taboos, the weight of traditions, and the influence of political and religious power in Iran, as well as their impact on the private and intimate lives of the population, including relationships between men and women and the LGBT+ community.
+The contrast between the movement of love between two bodies under a white sheet and the rain of blood that fills the scene contributes to staging the aggression against each individual’s personal choices.

 Metamorphose 2010